Palawan Island, Philippines

 What do expats find most challenging?

 "Expats in Palawan Island, may find the local culture challenging in several ways.
 They might struggle with the language barrier, as not everyone speaks English fluently, and learning the local dialects can be difficult.
 The concept of "Filipino time," where punctuality is not strictly observed, can be frustrating for those used to more rigid schedules.
 Additionally, the close-knit family structure and the importance of maintaining social harmony may be unfamiliar to some expats, making it challenging to navigate social situations.
 The island's infrastructure, such as transportation and internet connectivity, may also be less developed than what they are used to, causing inconvenience and frustration.
-Finally, adapting to the local cuisine, which may be quite different from their home country's food, can be a challenge for some expats," wrote one member in Palawan Island.
+Finally, adapting to the local cuisine, which may be quite different from their home country's food, can be a challenge for some expats," explained one expat living in Palawan Island, Philippines.

 Is there a lot of crime in Palawan Island?